Discovered12345/Discovered12345/README.md

     </a>
 </p>

-Fun fact: I once answered the world’s oldest question with a single line of JavaScript
+World’s oldest question with a single line of JavaScript:

 // Which came first: the chicken or the egg? console.log(["🥚", "🐣", "🐥", "🐔"].sort())

->>> ["🐔", "🐣", "🐥", "🥚"];
+Result: ["🐔", "🐣", "🐥", "🥚"];